v3xlabs/edgeserver/apps/dns-validate/README.md

 provided `Y` is the current timestamp plus delay when to check again (an hour for example).

+first check if entries in temp queue, if entries move them to instant queue.

+then move the next gap worth of entries to the temp queue
 ```
-ZRANGE dns:queue -1 Y BYSCORE
+ZRANGESTORE dns:tempqueue dns:queue -1 Y BYSCORE
+ZREMRANGEBYSCORE dns:queue -1 Y
 ```

-and then foreach, where the value is `Z`
+and then foreach chunk of K entries, where the values are `Z` aka move the entires from temp to instant

 ```
-LPUSH dns:iqueue Z
+RPUSH dns:iqueue Z
 ```